actionhero/actionhero/README.md

 </div>

-## Who is the ActionHero?
+## Who is the Actionhero?

-ActionHero is a multi-transport API Server with integrated cluster capabilities and delayed tasks.
+Actionhero is a multi-transport API Server with integrated cluster capabilities and delayed tasks.
 The goal of actionhero is to create an easy-to-use toolkit for making **reusable** & **scalable** APIs for HTTP, WebSockets, and more.
 Clients connected to an actionhero server can [**consume the api**](https://www.actionherojs.com/tutorials/actions), [**consume static content**](https://www.actionherojs.com/tutorials/file-server), and [**communicate with each other**](https://www.actionherojs.com/tutorials/chat).
-ActionHero is cluster-ready, with built in support for background tasks, 0-downtime deploys, and more.
-ActionHero provides a simple Async/Await API for managing every type of connection and background task.
+Actionhero is cluster-ready, with built in support for background tasks, 0-downtime deploys, and more.
+Actionhero provides a simple Async/Await API for managing every type of connection and background task.

 Currently actionhero supports the following out of the box...